Solutto-Consulting/marketing_automation_tool/docs/functional/guide.en.md

 - Customize generation agent instructions for consistent brand voice
 - Use generation tasks to track content creation pipeline

+### Multiple Article Generation from Content Ideas (v18.0.1.0.1)

+One of the key enhancements in v18.0.1.0.1 is the ability to generate multiple blog articles from a single content idea, maximizing the value of your research.

+#### How It Works
+- **Content Idea Reusability**: Each research idea can be used to generate multiple different blog posts
+- **Usage Tracking**: The system tracks how many articles have been generated from each idea
+- **Unique Content**: Each generation produces distinct content even from the same source idea
+- **Status Monitoring**: View generation tasks and their relationship to source ideas

+#### Content Idea Usage Statistics
+When viewing content ideas, you'll see:
+- **Generation Tasks Count**: Number of blog posts generated from this idea
+- **Generated Blog Posts**: List of all articles created from this idea
+- **Usage Status**: Visual indicators showing idea utilization

+#### Workflow for Multiple Generations
+1. **First Generation**: Use content idea wizard to create initial blog post
+2. **Additional Generations**: Return to the same content idea and generate again
+3. **Varied Approaches**: Use different user prompts to create diverse content angles
+4. **Track Results**: Monitor all generated content in the content idea view

+#### Benefits of Multiple Generation
+- **Content Series**: Create related articles covering different aspects of a topic
+- **Audience Targeting**: Generate versions for different reader personas
+- **Content Depth**: Explore various angles of trending topics
+- **ROI Maximization**: Get more value from quality research ideas

+#### Example Use Case
+From a single research idea about "AI in Healthcare":
+- **Article 1**: "10 Ways AI is Transforming Healthcare in 2025" (user prompt: focus on current applications)
+- **Article 2**: "The Future of AI in Medical Diagnosis" (user prompt: focus on future predictions)
+- **Article 3**: "How Healthcare Providers Can Implement AI Solutions" (user prompt: focus on implementation guide)

 ---

 ## AI-Powered Blog Cover Images